Worldwide Christian Support Task Force

 - Providing mission support to persecuted Christians who are in need as a result of practicing their faith;

-- Advocacy on behalf of Persecuted Christians to governments and international organizations.
+- Advocating on behalf of persecuted Christians to governments and international organizations.

-I Corinthians 12:26 – “if one member suffers, all suffer together”
+I Corinthians 12:26a – “If one member suffers, all suffer together.”

-Those whose practice of the Christian faith is under pressure from various governments and hostile organized social groups need the Free Church to stand with them – to pray for and support them.
+Those whose practice of the Christian faith are under pressure from various governments and hostile organized social groups need the free church to stand with them – to pray for and support them.

-Research by the Pew Research Center on government restrictions and social group hostilities documents that persecution of Christians is occurring in more countries than against those practicing other faiths.
-Information regularly collected by Open Doors USA, an affiliate of the Board of Church and Society of the United Methodist Church, shows that on a world-wide basis on average 322 Christians are killed each month for their faith, 214 Christian Churches and properties are destroyed each month, and 772 forms of violence are committed against Christians.
+The Pew Research Center research on government restrictions and social group hostilities documents that persecution of Christians is occurring in more countries than against those practicing other faiths.
+Information regularly collected by Open Doors USA, an affiliate of the Board of Church and Society of the United Methodist Church, shows that on a worldwide basis, on average 322 Christians are killed each month for their faith, 214 Christian churches and properties are destroyed each month, and 772 forms of violence are committed against Christians.

-The experience of mission groups that support Christians in countries where persecution is being done has revealed that Christians under pressure report how important to them it is to have members of the Free Church to pray for them, to voice support for them, and to communicate that support to them.
-Such activities reveal to persecuted Christians that they are not alone and encourages them to strengthen their faith and persevere.
-Further, activities of the free church that provide other support such as supplying bibles and educational materials and other support that help them survive persecution demonstrates that God’s entire world-wide Church is with them.
+The experience of mission groups that support Christians in countries where persecution is carried out has revealed that Christians under pressure report how important to them it is to have members of the free church pray for them, voice support for them, and communicate that support to them.
+Such activity reveals to persecuted Christians that they are not alone and encourages them to strengthen their faith and persevere.
+Further, activities of the free church that provide other support, such as supplying Bibles and educational materials and other support that helps them survive persecution, demonstrates that God’s entire worldwide church is with them.